JyotsnaJahanaviDevi/dt-events-api/README.md

 - **File Uploads**: Multer handles multipart/form-data
 - **ObjectId**: MongoDB `_id` is used as unique identifier
 - **Error Handling**: Proper error responses for all endpoints

-## 👨‍💻 Author

-Created as part of DeepThought (DT) Internship Selection Process - Task 1

-## 📄 License

-This project is created for educational purposes as part of an internship assessment.